Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Semantically invalid use of document elements (if it functions like a button, but it is semantically other than a button, etc).
+__Description__: Semantically invalid use of document elements (if it functions like a button, but it is semantically other than a button, etc).
 DX must be semantically valid according to modern standards.
 Initial testing (on the web) may be automated using any combination of: Axe-core, Wave, HTML Codesniffer, Accessibility Insights, or W3C Markup Validation but may only pass once a screen reader test has also verified the experience (see: Perceivable Failures for screen reader info).

 __Example tools or testing method__: https://www.deque.com/axe/devtools/